 Gabelsbergerstrasse, Luisenstrasse, Munich

-From 1910 to 1916, Thiersch created three-story wing buildings in the southwest of the Technical University grounds along Gabelsbergerstrasse and Luisenstrasse, with a connection to the old building and a richly sculptured central building with a tower dominating the L‑shaped complex, still houses the Faculty of Architecture today.
+The so-called Thiersch Building, which consists of two three-story wing buildings connected to the old building and a richly sculptured central building with a tower dominating the L‑shaped complex, still houses the Faculty of Architecture today.

 When the number of students rose sharply around 1900, he was commissioned to expand the university and, starting in 1907, planned the first major extension at the corner of Gabelsbergerstrasse and Luisenstrasse.

-Since its completion in 1916, the 37-meter high clock tower, now a listed building, has stood above the building complex.
+Since its completion in 1916, the 37-meter high clock tower, now a listed building, has stood over the building complex.

 The tower portal with its allegorical representation of technology and art was designed by Ernst Pfeifer.

 The building underwent general renovation from 2013 to 2019.